The bottom line is you probably don’t!

 - It pays to be realistic in your Qty estimates

-- It pays to do the math (as sometimes a PLC is better)
+- It pays to do the math (as sometimes a PLC or a Development board is what you want)

 - It pays to create custom electronics once you reach a certain threshold usually around 20 units or if you believe there is a realistic onward sales possibility.

 - Factor in spares and support!
-While PLC’s are generally very reliable everything has the potential to fail, if the only PLC spare is in Auckland or the PLC goes end of life and your running a production system you wont be doing anyone a favour by not having a spare!
+While PLC’s are generally very reliable everything has the potential to fail, if the only PLC spare is with one remote supplier or the PLC goes end of life and your running a production system you wont be doing anyone a favour by not having a spare or two!

 Examples where custom electronics may be an option.